kevintruong/til/PThread/Pthreads,-Part-1:-Introduction.md

 The threads you create all live inside the same virtual memory because they are part of the same process.

-* Thus they can all see the heap, the global variables and the program code etc.
+-Thus they can all see the heap, the global variables and the program code etc.
-* Thus you can have two (or more) CPUs working on your program at the same time and inside the same process.
+-Thus you can have two (or more) CPUs working on your program at the same time and inside the same process.
 It's up to the operating system to assign the threads to CPUs.

-* If you have more active threads than CPUs then the kernel will assign the thread to a CPU for a short duration (or until it runs out of things to do) and then will automatically switch the CPU to work on another thread.
+-If you have more active threads than CPUs then the kernel will assign the thread to a CPU for a short duration (or until it runs out of things to do) and then will automatically switch the CPU to work on another thread.